daeks/HdHomeRunEpgXml/README.md

 * You can automate it however you like.
 Windows scheduler is fine.

 ## Note:
-* that you need to be on the network with your hdhomerun device
+* You need to be on the network with your hdhomerun device
 * If you don’t subscribe to the hdhomerun DVR service nor the premium TV you will only get 4 hours worth of programming.
 * If you subscribe to just the premium Tv you will get 1 Week of programming
 * If you subscribe to the DVR service you will get 2 Weeks of programming